 White House confident they have votes to pass Senate GOP tax plan

-The White House and a top Senate Republican said Friday they have 50 senators locked in for the Republican tax reform bill which could hit the floor for a final vote in a matter of hours, as key holdouts announced their support.
+The White House and a top Senate Republican said Friday they have 50 senators locked in for the sweeping Republican tax reform bill which could hit the floor for a final vote in a matter of hours, as key holdouts announced their support.

 While GOP leaders are still seeking additional support, 50 votes is enough to get the historic tax plan across the finish line in the chamber.
+The measure woulld lower the corporate tax rate from 35 percent to 20 percent and double the standard deduction for individuals and families, among other things.

 “Republican Senators are working hard to pass the biggest Tax Cuts in the history of our Country.
 The Bill is getting better and better.
 This is a once in a generation chance.
 Obstructionist Dems trying to block because they think it is too good and will not be given the credit!”
 President Trump tweeted early Friday.